TrueSparrowSystems/brand-monitoring/README.md

 ## Prerequisites
 - You will need a Twitter developer account and you should have created a Twitter App.
-- You will also need an AWS account.
+- You will also need an AWS account and enable AWS Comprehend.

 ## Install NPM